(Last Updated On: 11th January 2020)

 Scottish Storytelling Centre – The Scots are amazing storytellers and the tradition goes waaaay back in Scottish culture.
 Located in historic John Knox House (the only original medieval building on The Royal Mile) it has live storytelling, workshops, music, theatre and regular exhibitions.

-So maybe you’re sick of all that physical exercise and just want to be a couch bum for a while.
-For a relatively small city, Edinburgh has plenty in the way of celluloid entertainment on offer, including its very own International Film Festival each June.
+So maybe you’re a bit tuckered out and just want to be a couch bum for a while.
+Well, for a relatively small city, Edinburgh has plenty in the way of celluloid entertainment on offer, including its very own International Film Festival each June.
 Other times of the year you can see mainstream films at Fountain Park, Ocean Terminal or Omni or a mix of mainstream and arthouse/foreign films at the art deco Dominion in Morningside, Filmhouse on Lothian Road or the Cameo in Tollcross (where you can even take your beer or wine into the theatre with you).

 Don’t forget to check out the photos in the bar in The Cameo of the famous faces who’ve visited like Orson Welles, Cary Grant, Quentin Tarantino, Sean Connery (who actually officiated at the grand opening of the bar), Charlize Theron and John Cusack.